spidernet-io/spiderpool/docs/usage/reserved-ip.md

   - 172.18.42.41-172.18.42.50
 ```

-Then, run a Deployment with 3 replicas and have its Pods allocate IP addresses from the IPPool above.
+Then, create a Deployment with 3 replicas and allocate IP addresses to its Pods from the IPPool above.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/spidernet-io/spiderpool/main/docs/example/reserved-ip/reservedip-deploy.yaml